 Let’s look at some of the major issues long haired Chihuahuas can be prone to, and if there are any steps we can take to reduce the risks.

-Chihuahuas in general can be prone to heart conditions like mitral valve disease and patent ductus arteriosus.
+Chihuahuas in general can be prone to heart conditions.
+Some that you should watch out for include mitral valve disease and patent ductus arteriosus.

 Long haired Chihuahuas, as small dogs, have a higher risk of canine patellar luxation.